Three Little Chickpeas

 Pumpkin peanut butter muffins in a muffin tray with cinnamon sticks.

 We enjoy them as a sweet treat for snack time or dessert.
-They freeze well too, which comes in handy for school lunches or for a ready-to-go snack time treat.
+They freeze well, which comes in handy for school lunches or for a ready-to-go snack time treat.
+Need more vegan fall recipes?
+Try vegan overnight pumpkin oats, pumpkin steel-cut oats, or oil-free vegan pumpkin muffins.

 • Spoon the flour into the measuring cup, then use the back of a knife to level off the excess flour.